 The MI5 Verbal Reasoning Test

-This is a standard verbal reasoning test.
-(You can read my verbal reasoning success guide here.)
+This is a standard MI5 verbal reasoning test.
+(You can read our verbal reasoning test success guide here.)

 You will be presented with a passage of writing and then have to answer questions based upon it.
 The test is timed and you will be measured against the other candidates so literally every second counts.
 Both accuracy and speed are the criteria here.

-The secret to passing verbal reasoning tests is lots of practice with your relevant test supplier.
+The secret to passing MI5 verbal reasoning tests is lots of practice with your relevant test supplier.

 For many candidates this is the end of the line (the online tests are brutally effective at sorting the wheat from the chaff), but successful candidates will be invited to an MI5 assessment centre to sit the Qualifying Test.